Collect and analyze resource logs from an Azure resource

-This procedure does not apply to Azure virtual machines since their Diagnostic settings menu is used to configure the diagnostic extension.
+This procedure doesn't apply to Azure virtual machines.
+Their Diagnostic settings menu is used to configure the diagnostic extension.

 Create a Log Analytics workspace

-Log data in Azure Monitor is stored in a Log Analytics workspace.
-If you already created a workspace in your subscription, then you can use that one.
-You can also choose to use the default workspace that's created in each Azure subscription.
+Azure Monitor stores log data in a Log Analytics workspace.
+If you already created a workspace in your subscription, you can use that one.
+You can also choose to use the default workspace in each Azure subscription.

-If you want to create a new Log Analytics, then you can use the following procedure.
-If you're going to use an existing one, then move on to the next section.
+If you want to create a new Log Analytics workspace, use the following procedure.
+If you're going to use an existing workspace, move to the next section.

-From All services in the Azure portal, select Log Analytics workspaces.
+In the Azure portal, under All services, select Log Analytics workspaces.

-On the Basics tab, select a Subscription, Resource group, and Region for the workspace.
-These do not need to be the same as the resource being monitored.
-Provide a Name that must be globally unique across all Azure Monitor subscriptions.
+On the Basics tab, select a subscription, resource group, and region for the workspace.
+These values don't need to be the same as the resource being monitored.
+Provide a name that must be globally unique across all Azure Monitor subscriptions.

 Create a diagnostic setting

-Diagnostic settings define where resource logs should be sent for a particular resource.
-A single diagnostic setting can have multiple destinations, but we'll only use a Log Analytics workspace in this tutorial.
+Diagnostic settings define where to send resource logs for a particular resource.
+A single diagnostic setting can have multiple destinations, but we only use a Log Analytics workspace in this tutorial.

-Under the Monitoring section of your resource's menu, select Diagnostic settings and click Add diagnostic setting.
+Under the Monitoring section of your resource's menu, select Diagnostic settings.
+Then select Add diagnostic setting.

-Some resource may require additional selections.
+Some resources might require other selections.
 For example, a storage account requires you to select a resource before the Add diagnostic setting option is displayed.
-You may also notice a Preview label for some resources as their diagnostic settings are currently in public preview.
+You might also notice a Preview label for some resources because their diagnostic settings are currently in preview.

 Each diagnostic setting has three basic parts:

-- Name: This has no significant effect and should simply be descriptive to you.
+- Name: The name has no significant effect and should be descriptive to you.

 - Categories: Categories of logs to send to each of the destinations.
-The set of categories will vary for each Azure service.
+The set of categories varies for each Azure service.

 - Destinations: One or more destinations to send the logs.
 All Azure services share the same set of possible destinations.
 Each diagnostic setting can define one or more destinations but no more than one destination of a particular type.

 Enter a name for the diagnostic setting and select the categories that you want to collect.
 See the documentation for each service for a definition of its available categories.
-AllMetrics will send that same platform metrics available in Azure Monitor Metrics for the resource to the workspace.
-This allows you to analyze this data with log queries along with other monitoring data.
+AllMetrics sends the same platform metrics available in Azure Monitor Metrics for the resource to the workspace.
+As a result, you can analyze this data with log queries along with other monitoring data.
 Select Send to Log Analytics workspace and then select the workspace that you created.

 Use a log query to retrieve logs

-Data is retrieved from a Log Analytics workspace using a log query written in Kusto Query Language (KQL).
-A set of precreated queries is available for many Azure services so that you don't require knowledge of KQL to get started.
+Data is retrieved from a Log Analytics workspace by using a log query written in Kusto Query Language (KQL).
+A set of pre-created queries is available for many Azure services, so you don't require knowledge of KQL to get started.

-If the Queries window doesn't open, click Queries in the top right.
+If the Queries window doesn't open, select Queries in the upper-right corner.

 Browse through the available queries.
-Identify one to run and click Run.
-The query is added to the query window and the results returned.
+Identify one to run and select Run.
+The query is added to the query window and the results are returned.

 Now that you're collecting resource logs, create a log query alert to be proactively notified when interesting data is identified in your log data.